Alex Rado

 Alexander Rado (July 19, 1911 – August 30, 1995) was an American football player and coach.
 He played for the Pittsburgh Pirates of the National Football League (NFL) in 1934.

-Early years
+Early life

 Rado was born on July 19, 1911, in Dayton, Ohio, to Louis and Mary Rado.
 Rado graduated from Roosevelt High School in Dayton, Ohio, in 1929.
 He played with the Lakeside Maroons, a semi-professional football team, during high school.
 He played college football for New River State College from 1931 through 1933.
 He was named captain for the 1933 team.
 Rado was inducted into his college's hall of fame and the West Virginia Intercollegiate Athletic Conference named him to their "All Time Star" 50th anniversary team in 1974.